cue-3/re-cue/reverse-engineer-python/README-PYTHON.md

 **"Error: --description parameter is required"**
 - The `--spec` flag requires a description parameter
-- Use: `reverse-engineer --spec --description "your project description"`
+- Use: `recue --spec --description "your project description"`

 **No endpoints found**
 - Check that your project follows standard naming conventions